 Unfortunately, with todays technology, the rockets are long gone, which is sad, they were a valuable reminder to everyone that the lifeboat was off out again, often in dire weather, and many whispered a silent prayer for those at sea, and for their safe return.

 Here in Weymouth we are lucky enough to be located in amongst the most stunning scenery.

 Just travel a few miles out and you have the rugged Isle of Portland, or Isle of Slingers as it is sometimes referred to.

-Looking out from the cliff edge of this elevated isle is a 360 panorama of fantastic views, especially the world famous Chesil beach, beyond that the Fleet and Abbotsbury.
+Looking out from the cliff edge of this elevated isle is a 360 panorama of fantastic views, especially the world famous Chesil beach, beyond that lies the Fleet and Abbotsbury.

-Something which I believe sparked my fascination for local history, listening to my dear old Dad telling exhilarating tales of the folks from these historic sites such as Maiden castle or the Victorian Nothe fort.
+Something which I believe sparked my fascination for local history, listening to my dear old Dad telling exhilarating tales of the folks from these historic sites such as Maiden castle or the Victorian Nothe Fort.

 We’re also part of the World Heritage Jurassic Coastline, fossils of long ago creatures literally fall at your feet along our shores.

 Not only do we greedily posses all this but we can lay claim to a balmy climate (well perhaps not always, but rarely does it snow here).

 Nestled snugly down within a sheltered basin, with the great chalk Ridgeway protectively surrounding us, means we virtually live in a micro climate.

 Many a time Weymouth basks in brilliant sunshine while ominous black clouds or fog gather along the ridgeway…so much so that when you drive up over you sometimes feel you are entering another world.